kaspermunch/PopulationGenomicsCourse/Projects/README.md

 ESN 	Esan        Esan in Nigeria
 ```

+Make yourself familar with the study populations.
+Where in Africa are they?
+How are they related?

 ## Investigate the following

 A. Perform an Fst scan between sets of populations in a sliding window of 100 SNP positions, comparing at least five pairs of populations.
 Identify the Fst outlier regions in each case.